Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Mirror Symmetry from Gauge Theory

 \section{Mirror Symmetry from Gauge Theory}

-We showed in Section 3 that Calabi-Yau manifolds can be identified with Hermitian Yang-Mills instantons from the gauge theory point of view.
-And the mirror symmetry says that a Calabi-Yau manifold has a mirror pair satisfying the relation \eq{mirror-cy1}.
-Therefore, there must be a corresponding Hermitian Yang-Mills instanton mirror to the original Hermitian Yang-Mills instanton that obeys the mirror property \eq{mirror-ab}.
-So an interesting question is what is the mirror Hermitian Yang-Mills instanton from the viewpoint of gauge theory formulation.
-This question is the subject of this section.

-In Section 3, the six-dimensional Euclidean gravity has been formulated as $SU(4) \cong SO(6)$ Yang-Mills gauge theory.
-We found that a K\"ahler manifold is described by $U(3)$ gauge theory.
-After imposing the Ricci-flat condition on the K\"ahler manifold, the gauge group in the Yang-Mills theory is further reduced to $SU(3)$ and so a Calabi-Yau manifold is described by $SU(3)$ Yang-Mills gauge theory.
-In particular, we found that six-dimensional Calabi-Yau manifolds are equivalent to Hermitian Yang-Mills instantons in the $SU(3)$ gauge theory.
-Now we will derive these results again and then discuss the mirror symmetry between Calabi-Yau manifolds from a completely gauge theory setup.
+In section 3, the six-dimensional Euclidean gravity has been formulated as $SU(4) \cong Spin(6)$ Yang-Mills gauge theory.
+It was shown that a K\"ahler manifold is described by the reduced $U(3) \subset SU(4)$ gauge symmetry.
+After imposing the Ricci-flat condition on the K\"ahler manifold, the gauge group in the Yang-Mills theory is further reduced to $SU(3)$.
+After all, a CY manifold $M$ from the gauge theory point of view can be described by $SU(3)$ connections supported on $M$ satisfying the HYM equations.
+And the mirror symmetry says that a CY manifold has a mirror pair satisfying the relation \eq{mirror-cyh1}.
+Therefore, there must be a corresponding HYM instanton which can be derived from a mirror CY manifold obeying the mirror relation \eq{mirror-ab}.
+In this section we will identify the mirror HYM instanton from the gauge theory approach and then clarify the mirror symmetry between CY manifolds from the gauge theory formulation.